APRIL 2019 - OPERATIONAL REGULATIONS, REGULATORY SCHEDULES AND OTHER DOCUMENT UPDATES

 - Complete required tests and medical examinations

-- Log back into MRS and finalise application
+- Log back into MRS and finalise application, pay online CASA fee of $10

 - Submit your new medical certificate to the APF Office at firstname.lastname@example.org